 Children in Chin State live in a neglected and impoverished region of Myanmar and face a myriad of challenges in their attempts to seek a basic education.
 The education system in Myanmar currently excludes rural ethnic minority children due to reasons such as their remote locations, the language barriers, poverty, and curriculum content.
 Pre-school coverage in Chin State is severely limited and the levels of supervision and quality of teaching vary widely.
 Children often receive no teaching in their ethnic language.
 These problems continue into primary school and beyond, which, combined with high levels of household poverty, contribute to extremely high drop out rates.
 As a result, less than 5.5% of youths in Chin State will make it through school to pass their critical Grade 10 exams in Chin State.

-The Education for All project launched in June 2019, providing full-time education to around 100 students, with the aim of a significant increase in the Year 10 matriculation rate.
+The Education for All project launched in June 2019, providing full-time education to 100 students, with the aim of a significant increase in the Year 10 matriculation rate.
 The project will provide:

 An accessible library of educational materials to support studies;

 The project was piloted in 2018, supporting 202 students part-time, who were studying in two schools in Lailenpi town.
 The team focused on providing additional tutoring in English, Maths, Physics and Biology.

 As a result of the pilot project, 24% of students passed their exams compared to under 10% two years ago.